jottenlips/terraform-state-s3-backend-example/README.md

-# Getting started with Terraform, using s3 state
+# Getting started with Terraform state, using an s3 backend

 ## Chicken or Egg?